jaalto/project--shell-script-performance-and-portability/doc/RESULTS.md

 ## Notes

-If you don't need to be portable, the stat(1) is the fastest.
-The stat(1) is not defined in
-POSIX, and the options are different between the operating Systems.
+If you don't need portability, `stat(1)` is the fastest.
+The caveat is that it is not defined in POSIX, and the options differ from one operating system to another.

 # t-function-return-value.sh